- Ground floor accommodation

 - Washing machine

 All ground floor.
 Two bedrooms: 1 x double, 1 x single.
 Bathroom with bath, shower over, basin and WC.
 Kitchen.
-Sitting room with dining area.
+Sitting room with dining area and woodburner.

-Oil central heating.
-Electric oven and hob, microwave, fridge, washing machine, TV with Freeview, DVD, selection of books, games and DVDs.
-Fuel and power inc. in rent.
+Oil central heating with woodburner.
+Electric oven and hob, microwave, fridge, washing machine, TV with Freeview, DVD, WiFi, selection of books, games and DVDs.
+Fuel, power and starter pack for woodburner inc. in rent (additional logs available to purchase from owner at £5/bag).
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Roadside parking.
 Patio with furniture, plus lawned garden with furniture a few yards down a grass path.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shop and pub 2 mins walk.

 About the location